ysangkok/python-bitcoinlib/README.md

 * HD keys support
 * Easier to build code that supports and interacts with other bitcoin-based blockchains (see https://github.com/Simplexum/python-litecointx and https://github.com/Simplexum/python-elementstx)
-* a wrapper for `libbitcoinconsensus`'s script verification function
+* A wrapper for `libbitcoinconsensus`'s script verification function is included

 ## Note on v1.0.0 release